 eventACTION™ includes a simple, yet powerful, change request facility.
 Flexible change control options allow an installation to easily define what data sets and members should be under change request control.
 Coupled with its synchronous change interception ability, change requests allow eventACTION™ to ensure that resources defined to controls are only changed with the appropriate approval.
 All changes permitted by a change request are automatically associated with that change request.

-Effective change management provides systems assurance for audit and Sarbanes-Oxley/ITIL/COBIT compliance.
+Effective change management provides systems assurance for audit and Sarbanes-Oxley(SOX),ITIL, COBIT and EU-GDPR compliance.
 Unauthorized changes are prevented, and authorized changes are automatically cross-referenced with the change requests that authorized them.

 eventACTION™ can monitor and control changes across multiple systems (either local or geographically separate), and can coordinate and centralize change statistic and change request information.
 Data sets, members, files, or entire DASD volumes can be instantly compared across systems or sites, providing detailed information on any differences.